andrewoid/evolution-java/git_and_github/morsecode.md

 ##MorseCode

 Morse Code is a way of encoding a message so it can be transmitted over a wire easily.
 It was originally developed in the 1800s but is still in use today.
-Each letter, number of punctuation is encoded into a string of periods or dashes.
+Each letter and number is encoded into a string of periods or dashes.

 For instance the letter "A" is encoded as ".-", "B" is encoded as "-..."